GABYNHO/GABYNHO/README.md

 # 👋 Hello there !

-🇫🇷 I'm a French cybersecurity engineer.
+🇫🇷 French cybersecurity engineer.
 I enjoy building things, help people and building things that genuinely help people.
 📨 You can find all my links and contact info [here](https://lnk.bio/GabyGabz)

 ## 🚀 My Journey